Please click the course title below to scroll to the course description:

 This course is designed to build off ELS100 English Language Skills I and support the further development of English skills (reading, writing, speaking, and listening).
 In addition, this course will focus on strengthening students’ oral English Skills including pronunciation and speaking.

 Orientation and Student Success Skills

-This course will provide a comprehensive orientation to Stenberg College and the program you have enrolled in.
+This course will provide a comprehensive orientation to Stenberg College and the Health Care Assistant – International for ESL Learners (English as Second Language) Program you have enrolled in.
 As with all new things, there will be some challenges to overcome; however, with this course, you will become familiar with your new environment and the resources available for your use.
 You will gain effective learning and study strategies; become familiar with course and research online resources; enhance reading and writing skills; participate in activities to increase self-awareness, communication, and accountability; and develop teamwork skills.
 You will also be introduced to basic computer fundamentals, gaining skill in working in the Windows environment, Internet research and keyboarding.

 Health and Healing: Concepts for Practice

 This course provides students with the opportunity to develop a theoretical framework for practice.
 Students will be introduced to the philosophical values and theoretical understandings that provide a foundation for competent practice as a HCA.
 The course focuses on concepts of caring and person-centered care; basic human needs and human development; family, culture and diversity as they relate to health and healing.
 Students will also be introduced to a problem-solving model that will be critical to their practice.